Fish Eaters: The Whys and Hows of Traditional Catholicism

 Customs

 There's a newer practice -- begun in 1969 by Pope Paul VI -- of the Pope blessing Christ Child figurines, from nativity sets, that the children of Rome bring to St. Peter's Square.
 Each child holds up his Christ Child figurine -- his "Bambinello" -- and the Pope blesses them all en masse.
 This blessing of the Christ Child, known as "la Benedizione dei Bambinelli," takes place today, on Gaudete Sunday, during the Angelus.
+The blessed Banbinello us taken back home, wrapped as as Christmas gift, and laid under the Christmas tree.
+It is unwrapped on Christmas Eve, and the youngest child lays it in the manger of the family creche.

 So beloved has this practice become that, to many, Gaudete Sunday is also known as "Bambinelli Sunday."
 Many local churches also practice this, with priests blessing the Bambinelli brought by the children of their parishes, so prepare to possibly have your child bring Baby Jesus from your nativity set to Mass today.